RBelachew/AndroidAppRemoteControlJoystick/README.md

     Directory Hierarchy

 Model:\
-        *Model class- a class which connects to the flight simulator (the FlightGear app) with ip/port and sends commands of movement it gets from viewmodel.
+        *Model class- a class which connects to the flight simulator (the FlightGear app) with ip/port and sends commands of movement it gets from ViewModel.

 View:\
    *views folder:\
--Joystick class- a class which declarate all components that joystick needs.\
+-Joystick class- a class which determines all components that joystick needs.\
 -VerticalSeekBar class- a class which declares custom of vertical seek bar (for the throttle).\
 -MainActivity class- a class which holds a field of a ViewModel and updates it about values the 'view' get from user (ip/port and throttle/rudder/elevator/aileron).\
    *res/layout folder:\